ahmadalrasheed/reading-notes201/class-11.md

 ***SEO is a huge topic and several books have been written on the subject.
-The following pages will help you understand the key concepts so you canimprove your website's visibility on search engines.***
+The following pages will help you understand the key concepts so you canimprove your website's visibility on search engines.its a big topic to discuss but we will talk about it breifly***

 * **The Basics:**